chvarunkumar1994/beadledom/docs/source/guides/getting_started.rst

 .. code-block:: java

   /**
-   * JAX-RS annotation defining the base URI path for the resource.
+   * JAX-RS annotation defining the path for the resource.
    */
   @Path("/hello")
   public interface HelloWorldResource {